 “Well then, it looks like I have no choice,” Master Isaac sighed turning to Sir Richardson.
 “We’ll accept the mission.”

 Once Twilight Heart left his office, Sir Richardson smiled slyly as he sat in his black leather seat.
-He lent back, placing his feet on the dark brown desk and crossing them.
+He leant back, placing his feet on the dark brown desk and crossing them.

 “Well that went better than I expected,” he muttered to himself.